Find and Pursue Government Contracts

 Small business vendors, especially those on Schedule 70 (Information Technology), contracting via Governmentwide Acquisition Contracts (GWACs) and/or Network Services & Telecommunications, should look into eBuy.

-eBuy allows federal agencies to post and solicit, request for quotations (RFQs) among GSA Schedule and GWAC contracts for specific functional categories (for Schedules, these are commonly known as "Special Item Numbers (SIN)"; for GWACs these are commonly known as "Functional Areas").
-The benefits to small business vendors are many: saves time, reduces the cost of seeking new business, streamlines the acquisition process with its electronic RFQ system.
-Read more about the benefits of eBuy.
+eBuy allows federal agencies to post and solicit, request for quotations (RFQs) among GSA Schedule and GWAC contracts for specific functional categories.
+For Schedules, these are commonly known as "Special Item Numbers (SIN);" for GWACs they are known as "Functional Areas."
+The benefits to small business vendors are many: saves time; reduces the cost of seeking new business; and streamlines the acquisition process with its electronic RFQ system.
+Read more about the benefits of eBuy here.

-Another great way to get a leg up on your competition is to become knowledgeable about federal procurement process, policy and practice.
-OSBU offers a series of webinars designed to give you an overview of the federal marketplace and working with GSA in particular.
+Another great way to get a leg up on your competition is to become knowledgeable about federal procurement process, policies and practices.
+The OSBU offers a series of training webinars designed to give you an overview of the federal marketplace and working with GSA in particular.